Kodik77rus/express-api/README.md

 #### 2. GET `http://localhost:3000/api/ads?page=2&sort=byPriceDesc,byDateAsc`

-returns response satus code 200, and page (sortred array of object by price descending and by date ascending) max ads on one page 10, each object has contains a title, price, link to the main image (first in the list) of ad.
+Returns response satus code 200, and page (sortred array of object by price descending and by date ascending) max ads on one page 10, each object has contains a title, price, link to the main image (first in the list), and date of ad.

 ```json
 [